fsharp/fsharp.org/use/linux/index.md

         ext install Ionide-fsharp

-You will also need to install the free F# compiler and command line tools in Step 1.
+You will also need to install the F# packages from Step 1.

 ### Option 3: Build and install the F# runtime, compiler and tools